 A new lyric that has raised some eyebrows comes on the reworked second verse, when Swift sings, “You taught me 'bout your past, thinking your future was me/ And you were tossing me the car keys, ‘f*ck the patriarchy.’”
 As Gawker writer Olivia Craighead notes, there’s virtually no record of the phrase “F*ck the patriarchy” being used back in early 2011 when the song was originally written.
 (Swift told Jimmy Fallon on The Tonight Show that the 10-minute long version was actually “what was originally written for the song before I had to cut it down to a normal length song.”)

-The extended outro of “All Too Well” sees Swift asking the song’s subject whether the dissolution of their relationship hurt him in the same way that it hurt her.
+The extended outro of “All Too Well” sees Swift asking the song’s subject whether the dissolution of their relationship impacted him in the same way that it did her.
 “Just between us, did the love affair maim you all too well?/ Just between us, do you remember it all too well?” she wonders.

 Naturally, the song’s new revelations and searing details have set the internet into a renewed frenzy, most of the focus being on Gyllenhaal’s reaction when he hears Swift’s scathing and newly-added lines.